manymoments/manymoments.github.io/_posts/2023-01-12-what-are-blockchains-useful-for-really.md

 5. **The use case that we missed?**

+Do add your thoughts and responses to these questions on Twitter!

 ### Acknowledgment

 I learned about most of these use cases through discussions with several other researchers and practitioners in this space.
 Notably, I have had direct conversations with [Sreeram Kannan](https://people.ece.uw.edu/kannan_sreeram/), [Pramod Viswanath](https://web3.princeton.edu/), [Matt Weinberg](https://www.cs.princeton.edu/~smattw/), [Fan Zhang](https://www.fanzhang.me/), and also learned from an [episode](https://freakonomics.com/podcast/are-n-f-t-s-all-scams/) in Freakonomics.